Trip tips: Budapest, a triptych city with art galore

 In winter, soak in the hot waters of the Szechenyi Baths in City Park, where you can mingle with old folks playing chess on floating boards - especially on a weekday morning - while steam rises into the icy air.
 The outdoor pool is popular in warmer months. (www.szechenyifurdo.hu)

-Cinetrip has become an international hit by organising parties where people dance to electronic music with stunning visuals in the pools of a downtown spa.
+Cinetrip has become an international hit by organizing parties where people dance to electronic music with stunning visuals in the pools of a downtown spa.
 The pay system is waterproof, too. (www.cinetrip.hu)

 Another entertaining option is going underground to check out one of the spectacular caves that the thermal water carved.
 Start with Palvolgyi Cave at 162 Szepvolgyi Street in the 2nd District.
 Not for the claustrophobic.